siddhi47/table-extractor/README.md

 <strong>1 install requirements</strong><br>
-	pip install -r requirements.txt (if you do not have pandas and numpy installed) pip install -r requirements_mini.txt (if you have pandas and numpy installed) (If you are using anaconda version of python, you will have pandas and numpy installed)
+	pip install -r requirements.txt (if you do not have pandas and numpy installed)<br>
+	pip install -r requirements_mini.txt (if you have pandas and numpy installed) <br>
+	(If you are using anaconda version of python, you will have pandas and numpy installed)<br>

-<strong>2 Create a folder named storage</strong>
+<strong>2 Create a folder named storage</strong><br>
+	mkdir storage

 <strong>3 run the code</strong><br>
 	python awesomeTableExtractor.py